 - Select Add another alert trigger to configure an additional alert.

-After configuring the conditions in the preceding fields, select Next in the lower-right corner of the screen.
-The Review and create page opens.
+- After configuring the conditions in the preceding fields, select Create detector in the lower-right corner of the screen.

 Integrated Alerting plugin workflows